michaelw-0615/chongdiw-dataviz-portfolio/final-project-part-one.md

 ## Method and medium
 > In a few sentences, you should document how you plan on completing your final project.

-I'll spend the first part of the project phase on gathering data and formulating drafts.
+I will spend the first part of the project phase on gathering data and formulating drafts.
 Then I will utilize Tableau for chart creation and Shorthand for visualizaion.
+Meanwhile I will also conduct interviews to different groups of viewers in every stage, ask about their opinions on my plans, and incorporate potential changes into my presentation and deliverables.

 ## References